 In 1980 archaeologists excavated the graves of 185 Dutch whalers.
-Near to skeletons they found the wool caps now displayed in the Rijksmuseum.
+Near to skeletons, they found the wool caps now displayed in the Rijksmuseum.
 They noted that each of the caps was different.
 The archaeologists surmised that the sub-zero temperatures of Spitzbergen forced the whalers to wear many layers of clothing.
 By necessity, only their eyes would remain exposed.

 One of the caps has a rim, reminding me of the shape of a boat.
 Another is speckled orange, heavily patched and bears a bobble.
-Due its narrow, elongated shape it reminds me, anachronistically, of the headwear worn in the first series of Blackadder.
+Due to its narrow, elongated shape, it reminds me, anachronistically, of the headwear worn in the first series of Blackadder.
 A striped blue and beige cap has a felt-like appearance.
-One has with a lump missing from its patterned rim.
+One has a lump missing from its patterned rim.
 Perhaps the missing chunk was caused by a work-related accident or simply from years of wear and tear?

 The hats allowed the men to identify each other, hence their unique designs.
 The names of their wearers are not displayed, suggesting they were forgotten centuries ago.

-Perhaps long-ago on an Amsterdam street some of the men who worked in Smeerenburg passed by Rembrandt?
+Perhaps long ago on an Amsterdam street, some of the men who worked in Smeerenburg passed by Rembrandt?
 Maybe they were acquainted with some of the guild members depicted in The Night Watch?

-With so many outstanding artworks in the Rijksmuseum it would be easy to walk past the woolly hats without thinking about them.
+With so many outstanding artworks in the Rijksmuseum, it would be easy to walk past the woolly hats without thinking about them.
 Maybe it’s the story behind them that appeals to me.

 Books about Amsterdam and the Rijksmuseum